MMA fighter Conor McGregor arrested in South Florida

-MIAMI BEACH, Fla.
-(AP) — Authorities say mixed martial artist and boxer Conor McGregor has been arrested in South Florida for stealing the cellphone of someone who was trying to take his photo.
+MIAMI (AP) — Mixed martial artist and boxer Conor McGregor has been arrested in South Florida for stealing the cellphone of someone who was trying to take his photo, authorities said.

-The report says McGregor was leaving the Fontainebleau Miami Beach shortly after 5 a.m.
-Monday when a 22-year-old man attempted to take a picture of McGregor.
-Police say McGregor slapped the phone out of the man’s hand and then stomped on it several times.
-Investigators say McGregor then grabbed the phone and left the area.
+McGregor was leaving the Fontainebleau Miami Beach shortly after 5 a.m.
+Monday when a 22-year-old man attempted to take a picture of McGregor, the police report said.
+Police said McGregor slapped the phone out of the man’s hand and then stomped on it several times.
+McGregor then grabbed the phone and left the area, the report said.
 Police later found McGregor at his local address.

-McGregor was being held on $12,500 bail.
-Jail records didn’t list an attorney.

 McGregor, who’s from Ireland, is the former UFC featherweight and lightweight champion and one of the biggest draws in MMA.
 He returned to UFC last fall after a hiatus during which he made his boxing debut, a loss to Floyd Mayweather.
 He was suspended from UFC for six months and fined $50,000 for a brawl after his loss to Khabib Nurmagomedov in October.